 4. Deploying a MySQL Replication Setup

 We’ll now deploy a MySQL replication topology consisting of one master, one backup master (read-only) and two slaves, using ClusterControl.
 Our architecture is illustrated below:

-Open the ClusterControl UI, go to the ‘Create Database Node’ and open the ‘MySQL Replication Master’ tab.
+Open the ClusterControl UI, go to the ‘Create Database Node’ and open the ‘MySQL Replication’ tab.
 In the dialog, there are 3 tabs to be filled up, as shown in the following screenshots.

 - SSH User - Specify the SSH user the ClusterControl will use to connect to the target host.